DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 #### DOM Node Snapshot

-If you need to get all state properties of the DOM element at once call the selector with the `await` keyword like you would do with regular async functions.
+If you need to get the entire DOM element state, call the selector with the `await` keyword like you would do with regular async functions.
-It returns a *DOM Node Snapshot* that contains [all property values](dom-node-state.md) exposed by selector in single object.
+It returns a *DOM Node Snapshot* that contains [all property values](dom-node-state.md) exposed by the selector in a single object.

 ```js